ninja-software/ninjarouter/README.md

 NinjaRouter is a simple, fast, threadsafe tree based HTTP router for Go, which implements a graceful HTTP server for graceful closing of servers.

-Not compatible with anything <1.7, as this router uses Context to store the REST paramters.
+Not compatible with anything <1.7, as this router uses Context to store the REST parameters.

 #### Install

-    go get github.com/blockninja/ninjarouter
+    go get github.com/ninja-software/ninjarouter

     //or

-    glide get github.com/blockninja/ninjarouter
+    glide get github.com/ninja-software/ninjarouter

 #### Usage